 What is cleft lip and palate?

-There is also a group of patients with velopharyngeal dysfunction (VPD), usually identified in later childhood after the inception of speech, known as non-cleft VPD.
-Speech is affected by the constant coupling of the oral and nasal pharynx.
+There is also a group of patients with velopharyngeal dysfunction (VPD), usually identified in later childhood once a child has begun speaking/talking, known as non-cleft VPD.

 Role of speech and language therapy for cleft lip and palate